Minisal/ICP/README.md

 4. Recalculate matching points.
 5. Iterate until the number of iterations > threshold or the value of the minimized energy function < threshold.

-### Project Instruction
+## Project Instruction
 - SVD-based least squares best-fitting algorithm is used for the corresponding point set.
 (Point-to-Point)
+- Eigen library is used for matrix operstions.
-- Knn search method in nanoflann is used to find the k nearest neighbor of each point.
+- Knn search method in nanoflann is used to find the nearest neighbor of each point.
 - Eigen library is used for matrices operations.
 - Use [The Stanford Bunny Models](https://graphics.stanford.edu/data/3Dscanrep/) as dataset.
 - Use PCL 1.7 APIs to load datasets and visualize the PointClouds.

-#### Requirements
-- pcl > 1.7
-- cmake > 2.8

 #### Build
 <pre><code>mkdir build